devaicee/devaicee/README.md

   A Little More About Me
  </h3>

- ⬛ I enjoy being surrounded by people who challenge me to grow.</br>
+ ⬛ Thrive in collaborative environments that encourage growth.</br>
  ⬜ Currently working on projects with React and Firebase.</br>
- ⬛ Always happy to help others learn about Front-End development.</br>
+ ⬛ Committed to mentoring and supporting others in Front-End development.</br>
- ⬜ Interested in projects that make me think and push my limits.</br>
+ ⬜ Motivated by challenging projects that push technical and creative boundaries.</br>
- ⬛ Lover of clean, functional design (with a hint of chaos).
  ㅤ
   <!-- Social links and spotify -->
   <div align="left">